 This means management consultants spend a lot of their time working with numbers – during quantitative data analyses, team meetings, client interviews, etc.

 In the consulting world, you can’t have your calculators when the managers/clients ask you to estimate something you haven’t prepared.
-It will make bad impressions, right?
+It will make a bad impression, right?
 Moreover, there is not even enough time to whip out a calculator.

 That’s why although the specific format may change, math will always be part of the selection process.
 You might be allowed to use a calculator in the screening tests, but you definitely can’t use a calculator during your case interview.
 So you must be prepared for it.

-- Adjust in the opposite direction of the previous rounding and put the zeroes back in
+- Step 2: Adjust in the opposite direction of the previous rounding and put the zeroes back in

 These tips and methods have helped me increase my mental math speed by at least 3 times – even surpassing my own manager at McKinsey.
 If you are interested, see the comprehensive article below for more details!